 Step 5: Start your minor/elective and enjoy it!

 Steps you need to take when you have finished your minor/elective:

-In case you are taking (an) individual elective course(s) at Leiden University, you need to file a petition in uSis in order to add the course(s) to your elective space.
+o In case you took (an) individual elective course(s) at Leiden University, you need to file a petition in uSis in order to add the course(s) to your elective space.
 You can file a petition in uSis via the Academic Requirements page.
 Click on one of the items ‘Elective space’ in your elective space, and on the next page indicate that you wish to file a petition.
 Choose the option ‘Replacement’ and fill out the required information for the courses you wish to place there.
 You can add multiple courses to one request.
 The OSC will process your petition as soon as possible, but it may take several weeks.

-In case you are doing a(n) minor/elective outside of Leiden University, you need to file a petition in uSis in order to add the courses to your elective space and you need to make sure that the education administration office of your minor/elective sends your transcript directly to the OSC (via e-mail).
+o In case you took a(n) minor/elective outside of Leiden University, you need to file a petition in uSis in order to add the courses to your elective space and you need to make sure that the education administration office of your minor/elective sends your transcript directly to the OSC (via e-mail).
 Please note that transcripts sent to the OSC by yourself will not be registered into your uSis account (this is to avoid any fraud).
 You can file a petition in uSis via the Academic Requirements page.
 Click on one of the items ‘Elective space’ in your elective space, and on the next page indicate that you wish to file a petition.
 Choose the option ‘External education’ and fill out the required information for the courses you wish to place in your elective space.
 You can add multiple courses to one request.
 The OSC will process your petition as soon as possible, but it may take several weeks.